andgordio/mockupless/docs/Courses/IntroToProgramming/Data/display.md

 ![illustration of data connection](./images/data-connecting.png)

-Once the data is stored in a variable, you can display its value in your html:
+Once the data is stored in a variable, you can display its value in your layout:

 ```html
 <div>{{itemsInCart}}</div>